Code-Institute-Submissions/ryanjbm-Milestone3/README.md

 I created my Milestone project using the GitPod environment and pushing it to Github after completing each section, this made sure that my project had good version control in place in case I needed to change some of the work.
 To create a live version of my project for people to view I did the following:

-* Went to my Milestone Project repository on GitHub
-* Went to settings and scrolled down to GitHub Pages
-* Selected the master branch as source which then gave me the link to include in my ReadMe for people to view
-* You can view my project here: [Madrid](https://ryanjbm.github.io/Milestone-Project-2/)

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/ryanjbm/Milestone-Project-2.git into the terminal.
-To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 # Credits